 - Barrier membranes

 All of these, when required, will add to the final cost of dental implants.
-It’s hard to say by how much, but as an indicator, consider that a simple tooth extraction will add about $100 to $200 to the price of the procedure, while surgical tooth extractions can cost anywhere between $180 to $400.
+But it’s hard to say by how much.
+For example, a simple tooth extraction can add about $100 to $200 to the price of the procedure.
+Surgical tooth extractions can cost even more—anywhere between $180 to $400.

-Dental Implants have a high success rate and, with proper care, should last a lifetime, so they are a good investment.
-They might be the most successful treatment we do in dentistry.
+Dental implants have a high success rate and with proper care should last a lifetime.
+They’re a great long-term investment.
+They might be the most successful treatment in dentistry.

-An increasing number of insurance companies are beginning to recognize the long-term benefits of dental implants and will provide some coverage toward their cost.
-It’s worth asking if your insurance company to provide the cost they would pay for dentures or a bridge to be put toward dental implants.
+An increasing number of insurance companies are beginning to recognize the long-term benefits of dental implants and provide some help toward their cost.
+So, it’s worth asking if your insurance company would cover them in any way.
+They may even provide the cost they would have paid for dentures or a bridge and put it toward your dental implants.